RocketCommunicationsInc/astro-mock-data/README.md

 Generates a given amount of initial contacts on the subscribe method, publishes a new contact every x amount of seconds, and has methods to add, modify, and delete a contact.

-Returns an instance of the ContactsService class.
+Returns an instance a ContactsService.

 #### Methods